 I teach an evening class Sheriff Hutton Primary School on Monday evenings, 7.30 - 9.00pm during term time.
 All classes currently suspended.

 I teach in Welburn Village Hall on Tuesday mornings, 9.30 - 11.00am during term time.
-Classes restart on Tuesday 8th January 2019 and run until 19th February.
-We have a week's break and the next block runs Tuesday 5th March until 9th April.
+Classes restart on Tuesday 10th September 2019 and continue until 10th December with no class on Tuesday 29th October.

 I also teach in Sheriff Hutton Village Hall on Wednesday mornings, 9.30-11.00am during term time.
 Classes restart on Wednesday 11th September 2019 and continue until 11th December.
 No class on Wednesday 30th October.
 Spaces are available in this class.

 Please contact me for more information.
 Details about myself and about cost are below.